 This was a tough summer for anyone who cares about soccer in the United States.
 The men’s national team failed to qualify for the World Cup, and on the day of the championship game won by France a front-page story in the New York Times described a participation drop among kids.
 But the seeds of systems-level reform are starting to take hold.
-On October 16 at the 2018 Project Play Summit, Ludovic Debru and Nico Romeijn, top officials from the U.S. Soccer Federation and French Football Federation, share ideas on how to promote both development and participation.
+On October 16 at the 2018 Project Play Summit, Ludovic Debru and Nico Romeijn, top officials from the U.S. Soccer Federation and French Football Federation, shared ideas on how to promote both development and participation (WATCH).
 Can we train more coaches and make more room for late bloomers, kids from lower-income homes, and free play – as France did in transforming its youth model?
-The session will be moderated by Tom Farrey, executive director of our Sports & Society Program, who tees up the conversation with this reflection.
+The session was moderated by Tom Farrey, executive director of our Sports & Society Program, who teed up the conversation with this reflection.

 Ten years ago, I wrote a book that altered the trajectory of my life’s work.
 I was hoping its insights somehow would bend the arc of youth sports in America as well, given what I had learned about the modern-day challenges in providing experiences that align with best practices in child and athletic development.
 My interests began to shift from breaking down problems as an investigative journalist with ESPN to identifying shared solutions with The Aspen Institute.
 Walked into the boss’s office, asked off E:60, and started dreaming of what’s possible.
 How to help sports tell its best story.

 The model that France uses to develop soccer players was a catalyst.